miriam-goldman/microSLAM/README.md

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/GRM.png" width=500>

 #### Visualization of the GRM with the strain information used to generate it are labeled.
-This gene data was generated with a strain that is correlated to y in half of the samples and another strain or subset of semi correlated genes that are not correlated to the hypothetical phenotype of interest.
-We are most interested in genes that are able to explain our phenotype more than the simulated strain, in this case 3 genes were simulated to be more related to the phenotype than the strain.
+This gene data was generated with a strain that is correlated to y in half of the samples and another strain (or subset of semi correlated genes) that are not correlated to y.
+In additin, three genes were simulated to be more related to y than either strain is.

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/exampleGRM.png" width=600>